AX 05 New CB Radio Project – PC122 into Icom IC701

 Bought a Yellow Dot Uniden PC-122 from Col, in Geelong that I thought I may be able to learn some tricks for my other two PC-122’s.
 Ian Barlow certainly charges well for doing his thing on CB radios, but after looking at all the mods and how well this PC-122 performs I think he gives his moneys worth.

-My as new “Yellow Dotted” Uniden PC-122 has been stripped to enable integration into the Icom IC701 HF Amateur Transceiver as I have always liked the old style Military look and the large Meter wich will show a proper indication of signal strength unlike the bar leds of the PC-122.
+My as new “Yellow Dotted” Uniden PC-122 has been stripped to enable integration into the Icom IC701 HF Amateur Transceiver as I have always liked the old style Military look.
+The large Meter which will show a proper indication of signal strength unlike the bar leds of the PC-122 is a bonus.